Genentech/pviz/README.md

 **Warning!** pViz target modern browsers, such as Firefox, Chrome and Safari.
 Do not expect it to work on IE7, just upgrade.

 ##Hello World
+Creating a basic pViz application takes only three steps:

+1. Download two files from [github](https://github.com/Genentech/pviz/tree/master/dist).

+	  -`pviz-bundle.min.js`

+	  -`pviz-core.css`
-To create a basic pViz application, * download two files from [github](https://github.com/Genentech/pviz/tree/master/dist). -`pviz-bundle.min.js` -`pviz-core.css` * Create an HTML file in the directory, with the content shown below. * Open this file in your browser...
-Et voilà.
+2. Create an HTML file in the directory, with the content shown below.
+3. Open the file in your browser.

+.

     <head>
       <link rel="stylesheet" type="text/css" href="pviz-core.css">